A semiparametric generalized exponential regression model with a principled distance-based prior: Prior Specification

 \section{Prior Specification}

-Selecting an appropriate prior is one of the most crucial parts of a Bayesian analysis.
-While there is no universal rule for constructing optimal prior distribution, choosing an appropriate prior can significantly enhance the quality of the study.
-A well-chosen proper prior can stabilize the posterior distribution and yield better results compared to an improper prior \citep[Chapter 4,][]{reich2019bayesian}.
-This section defines the prior distribution parameters of the regression model presented in \eqref{eq:GE_semi_par_model}.
+We first discuss the prior specification for the rate parameter of the GE distribution.
+If the observations are independently and identically distributed with the same rate parameter $\lambda$, we can formulate an explicit prior for $\lambda$.
+Alternatively, in the case of a parametric GE regression model, we can choose independent priors for the elements of $\bm{\phi}$ in \eqref{eq:linear_predictor}.
+In the case of a generalized additive model setup, as in \eqref{eq:Semi-parametric_model}, without any finite basis function expansion, we need to choose priors for $f_p$'s; a standard prior choice in the literature is a Gaussian process \citep{ghosal2017fundamentals}.
+In semiparametric Bayesian regression, independent prior distributions are explicitly specified for the spline coefficients $\bm{\beta} = (\beta_1, \beta_2, \dots, \beta_K)'$.
+This paper considers independent weakly-informative Gaussian priors for $\beta_k$'s; specifically $\beta_k \overset{\textrm{IID}}{\sim} \textrm{N}(0,10^2)$.

-In semiparametric Bayesian regression, instead of formulating an explicit prior distribution for $\lambda$, independent prior distributions are explicitly specified for the spline coefficients $\bm{\beta} = (\beta_1, \beta_2, \dots, \beta_K)'$.
-This paper considers independent weakly-informative Gaussian priors for $\beta_k$'s.
-As for the shape parameter of the GE distribution, we employ a newly developed class of priors.
+We employ a newly developed class of priors for the shape parameter of the GE distribution.
 In cases where a model is constructed based on a simpler base model, the chosen prior should accurately reflect the characteristics of the model considered and capture its departure from the base model.
 This type of prior construction is founded upon the work of \cite{simpson2017penalising}, who introduced the Penalized Complexity (PC) prior.
 The PC prior is a model-based prior that imposes a penalty on the deviation of the model of consideration from its simpler base version at a logarithmic constant rate.
-The following subsections discuss the PC prior for $\alpha$.
+The following subsection discusses the PC prior for $\alpha$.